jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 		"splits": [5.05, 11.32, 17.49, 24.22]
 	}

-Let's display a line with the runner's name, and circles representing the splits.
+Let’s display a line with the runner’s name, and circles representing the splits.

 <div id="single"></div>